godotengine/godot-docs/about/faq.rst

    (Lua, Python, Squirrel, JavaScript, ActionScript, etc.).
 2. Poor class-extending support in most script VMs, and adapting to the way Godot works is highly inefficient (Lua, Python, JavaScript).
-3. Many existing languages have horrible interfaces for binding to C++, resulting in large amount of code, bugs, bottlenecks, and general inefficiency (Lua, Python, Squirrel, JavaScript, etc.) We wanted to focus on a great engine, not a great amount of integrations.
+3. Many existing languages have horrible interfaces for binding to C++, resulting in a large amount of code, bugs, bottlenecks, and general inefficiency (Lua, Python, Squirrel, JavaScript, etc.) We wanted to focus on a great engine, not a great number of integrations.
 4. No native vector types (vector3, matrix4, etc.), resulting in highly reduced performance when using custom types (Lua, Python, Squirrel, JavaScript, ActionScript, etc.).
 5. Garbage collector results in stalls or unnecessarily large memory usage (Lua, Python, JavaScript, ActionScript, etc.).
-6. Difficulty to integrate with the code editor for providing code completion, live editing, etc. (all of them).
+6. Difficulty integrating with the code editor for providing code completion, live editing, etc. (all of them).
 This is well-supported by GDScript.